acramer02/WildSwitch/DESIGN.md

 # search
 When the user inputted anything via POST, we first made sure to get their input via request.form.get.
 The two things that a user could input were a user/player name and the criteria (batter, pitcher, or user) from the dropdown menu.
 We used if statements for each criteron.
 Within each, we checked if their inputted name was within the corresponding database.
-If their search was valid, we took the corresponding information, put it into a list, and passed it through to the correct html page.
-If not, we returned an error.
+If their search was valid, we took the corresponding information, put it into a list, and passed it through to either the search_user or search_player function, which then will deal with buying from search more specifically with the correct case.
+It also redirects to the GET method for either search_user or search_player, so it will display all of the cards for the player.
+If their search was invalid, we returned an error.
 If the user got to search via a GET method, we simply displayed the text field and the dropdown menu.

+# search_user
+When the user inputted anything via POST, we first made sure to get their input via request.form.get.
+The two things that a user could input were a player name and year.
+We made sure that both of these fields were filled out with if statements.
+If they were filled out, we stored the input and got all of the data that was stored in the SearchUser table.
+Then we compared the input to the table.
+If they did not match any player in the table, we return an error.
+If they did match, we checked to see if the player was for sale by using a SQL query to get the card’s status.
+If it was for sale, we used a SQL query to determine the auction price of the card.
+If the user's cash was less than the auction price, they could afford the card.
+If they could afford it, we then updated the Cards table to set a new user who owned it and to indicate it wasn't for sale.
+We then updated the user's cash to subtract the cost, then changed the value in the Batting or Pitching table to indicate that it wasn't for sale, and then updated the previous owner's cash to indicate the changes.
+We did all of that with SQL.
+And after all of these changes, we show the users the mycards.html page.

+If the user reached via GET (i.e. redirected via Search) we use the same concepts we use in mycarrds to display the information.
+We create empty lists for batters and pitchers.
+We then queried the pitchers and batters databases to get all of the user's cards, appended that information to our lists, and then passed that information through to the usersearch.html page.

+# search_player
+When the user inputted anything via POST, we first got all the info that we just added to the Search table about these cards.
+We then made sure the user inputted wa year.
+If they were filled out, we stored the input.
+Then we compared the input to the data from the table.
+We then get the player's position and check from the corresponding table to count the number of players with that year.
+If there are no matches, we return an error.
+We then check if the card is owned with a SQL query.
+If it is, we return an error.
+Otherwise, we get the user's cash and the value of the card with SQL queries to make sure they can afford the card.
+We then do a few SQL queries to update the user's cash stores and change the card's status.
+After all of that, we redirect the user to their mycards.html page.

+' If they could afford it, we then updated the Cards table to set a new user who owned it and to indicate it wasn't for sale.
+We then updated the user's cash to subtract the cost, then changed the value in the Batting or Pitching table to indicate that it wasn't for sale, and then updated the previous owner's cash to indicate the changes.
+We did all of that with SQL.
+And after all of these changes, we show the users the mycards.html page.

+If the user reached via GET (i.e. redirected via Search) we use the same concepts we use in mycarrds to display the information.
+We create empty lists for batters and pitchers.
+We then queried the pitchers and batters databases to get all of the user's cards, appended that information to our lists, and then passed that information through to the usersearch.html page.

 # buy
 We implement our buy function to work as follows.
 When the user submits some input to site via a POST method, we execute a SQL query to get the user's cash value and another one to get the the player's information that was selected in the dropdown menu by the user.
 We then wanted to first check that the card isn't already owned.
 If it is, we return an error.
 Then we check if the user can afford the card.
 If not, we return an error.
 But then, if the user can afford it and the card is available, we execute three SQL commands which adds the information into the cards table with the right data, updates the user's cash and makes sure the card is unavailable.
 WE also make sure the card's status within the batting or pitching table is then changed to own.
 After all of this, we take the user back to their colleciton page.
 If they are just coming to the buy page but haven't submitted anything, we deal with the GET method.
 In there, we create empty lists for batters and pitchers and make a list of the eight players listed in the market table.
 From there, we then fill out the lists of batters and players by checking their positions, and appending their information to the lists.
 After all of that, we pass the batters and pitchers' information through to the buy.html page.